KyleRego/anki_record/README.md

   cloze_note.back_extra = "This condition involves one cranial nerve but can have myriad neurological symptoms" cloze_note.save end
-# The example.apkg package now exists in the current
+# An example.apkg file should be in the current
-# working directory and contains 6 notes.
+# working directory with 6 notes.

 ```